trampgeek/Scripts/README.md

-# Moodle Video Thumbnail Replacer
+# Moodle Video Link Enhancer

 A Python script that automates replacing video links in Moodle quiz description questions with clickable thumbnails from SharePoint/Microsoft Stream videos.